pingidentity/pingidentity-devops-getting-started/docs/docker-images/pingdirectoryproxy/README.md

   docker logs -f pingdirectoryproxy
 ```

 You should see the output from a PingDirectoryProxy install and configuration, ending with a message the the PingDirectoryProxy has started.
 After it starts, you will see some typical access logs.
-Simply ``Ctrl-C`` after to stop tailing the logs.
+Simply ``Ctrl-C`` afer to stop tailing the logs.

 ## Running a sample 100/sec search rate test
 With the PingDirectoryProxy running from the previous section, you can run a ``searchrate`` job that will send load to the directory at a rate if 100/sec using the following command.